jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 #### Registry Characteristics

 * The registry supports adding, removing, and updating the following types of artifacts: OpenAPI, AsyncAPI, GraphQL, Apache Avro, Google protocol buffers, JSON Schema, Kafka Connect schema, WSDL, XML Schema (XSD).
-* Schema can be created via Web Console, core REST API or Maven plugin.
+* Schema can be created via Web Console, a user friendly interface to manage client and core REST APIs usable for CI/CD pipelines and Maven plugin.
 * It includes configurable rules to control the validity and compatibility.
+* It can be integrated with various applications and services but is not tied to a specific ecosystem.
+* It is suitable for microservices architectures and cloud-native applications.
 * Client applications can dynamically push or pull the latest schema updates to or from Apicurio Registry at runtime.

 Apicurio is compatible with existing Confluent schema registry client applications.